Truck and Coach Technician ATS MAP 32

 - After you apply, you will receive a letter and questionnaire, with instructions on how to request a program interview.
 Admission is on a first come first served basis for qualified applicants, so it is important that you return your questionnaire promptly as per the instructions.

-- Students enrolled in a Centennial College Modified Apprenticeship Program (MAP) are registered with the apprenticeship branch of the Ministry of Training, Colleges and Universities.
+- Students enrolled in a Centennial College Modified Apprenticeship Program (MAP) are registered with the apprenticeship branch of the Ministry of Advanced Education and Skills Development.

 1. Apply Online